 Over the 2008-2011 period, APOGEE-1 observations were taken at the 2.5m Sloan Foundation Telescope of the Apache Point Observatory (APO).
 In 2014, APOGEE-2 continued data acquisition at APO (APOGEE-2N).
 Additionally, the build of the second APOGEE instrument began in earnest.
 This second spectrograph is located at the 2.5m du Pont Telescope of the Las Campanas Observatory (APOGEE-2S).
 First light of the APOGEE-2S instrument is set for February 15, 2017.
 The “all sky” view of APOGEE-2N and APOGEE-2S extends the APOGEE-1 chemodynamical examination of the Milky Way to include: the four disk quadrants, the inner and outer halo, the full expanse of the bulge, tidal streams, and local satellite galaxies.

 I will provide an overview of the APOGEE-2 Project.
 I will describe the (herculean) set-up process of SDSS operations in the Southern Hemisphere and relay details of the instrument build, infrastructure modifications, instrument reassembly and reintegration at LCO.
-That in turn can be employed to shed light upon Galactic assembly and growth. (e.g. The Cannon).
+Furthermore, I will highlight a few APOGEE scientific efforts including those which harness APOGEE data via “data-driven” techniques (e.g. The Cannon).

 Over the past two decades ongoing surveys have detected thousands of new planetary systems around nearby stars.
 These systems include apparently single gas giant planets on short period orbits, closely packed systems of up to 5-6 “mini-Neptunes”, and solar-system-like architectures with either one small planet or no planets interior to 0.5 AU.
 Despite our success in cataloguing the diverse properties of these systems, we are still struggling to develop narratives that can explain their divergent evolutionary paths.
 In my talk I will describe two promising new avenues of investigation, including constraints on the compositions of short-period planets and statistical studies of the frequency of outer gas giant and stellar companions in these systems.
 Taken together, these observations provide important clues that can be used to determine whether or not the observed population of short period exoplanets formed in situ or migrated in from farther out in the disk.